 Aleksandra Bronstein, Lithuanian-born violinist, obtained her music degree from Klaipeda University, Lithuania, graduating as a qualified violinist, teacher and string orchestra conductor.
 After graduation she worked as a violin tutor in a number of education institutions, including Klaipeda University, and was a first violinist in the Mazosios Lietuvos Symphony Orchestra (which from 1997-2001 staged tours to Poland, Russia, Germany, Switzerland, Italy, the Netherlands and Austria) and the Klaipeda Music Theatre Orchestra.

 Since arriving in Australia in October 2001, Aleksandra has established herself in the Melbourne music scene.
 She was a member of the Istana quartet (2002-2008), which represented Monash University in tours to Singapore and Malaysia as well as undertaking numerous performing engagements for the university in Victoria.
 She regularly appears as Associate Concertmaster in the Melbourne Opera Company, as well as freelancing with various Melbourne music groups, including performing with ProMusica Chamber Orchestra, Royal Melbourne Philharmonic, and in the orchestra accompanying the Australian National Boys Choir for their Hamer Hall Christmas Concert series.

 Aleksandra is a highly regarded violin teacher and ensemble director.
 As well as teaching at Princes Hill Primary School, since 2007 Alexsandra has made a major contribution to the regional Victorian music scene.
-She teaches at Kilmore International School, Riddells Creek Primary School and Woodend Primary School, runs a private teaching practice in Woodend and is a tutor for Resonance String Orchestra, a dynamic music-education initiative based in Woodend.
-She is first violinist for Quartet Conspirito, which gives regular concerts in the Macedon Ranges.
+She teaches in Woodend in the Macedon Ranges, and is a tutor for Resonance String Orchestra, a dynamic music-education initiative based in Woodend.